 Problems for COBRA Administrators

-As a highly regulated healthcare benefit, COBRA is often outsourced by employers because failure to comply with the law can result in significant financial penalties.
-COBRA administrators have been placed under a tremendous burden with both ARRA and ARPA, due to myriad issues regarding communications, deadlines, and fee collection, among others.
+COBRA administration is often outsourced by employers because failure to comply with the complex laws governing COBRA can result in significant financial penalties.
+As in the case of ARRA, COBRA administrators under ARPA have been placed under a tremendous burden due to myriad issues regarding communications, deadlines, and fee collection, among others.

 Challenges posed by ARRA